(Amma’s address on ‘the role of religion in conflict transformation’, at the Millennium World Peace Summit, United Nations, 29th August 2000)

 The following are some of the globally recognized problem areas in which the UN should strengthen their efforts:

 1) In God’s creation, men and women are equal.
 But over the centuries, the sad condition of women has not significantly improved.
 Women, who give birth to humankind, should be assured an equal role in society.

 2) Millions of people are suffering from AIDS, which continues to spread like wildfire.
 This disease must be brought under control.

 3) Let the UN lead the transformation from a world of conflict to one of peace by training a group of youth in community service.
 These young emissaries, serving selflessly throughout the world, will inspire people to cultivate universal spiritual and human values.
 What cannot be achieved through bloodshed, can be achieved through love.

 4) Terrorism and violence against human beings in the name of any religion should be condemned at the international level and the appropriate strong action should be taken.

 Love is the only medicine that can heal the wounds of the world.
 Just as the body needs food to grow, the soul needs love to unfold.
 Love is more nourishing than breast milk is for a baby.
-Love is the very foundation, beauty and fulfilment of life.
-Where love exists, there cannot be conflict of any kind; peace alone will reign.
+Love is the very foundation, beauty and fulfillment of life.
+Where love exists, there cannot be a conflict of any kind; peace alone will reign.